annotation/stam-tools/CONTRIBUTING.md

 * Adhere to the existing code style as much as possible (even if it may not be explicitly articulated)
 * Do not mix spaces and tabs for indentation, follow the existing style (which may differ per language).
 * Document your code in and alongside your code where applicable.
-API references will be automatically from these where possible.
+API references will be automatically generated from these where possible.

 ## AI policy